lmorchard/FediRing/README.md

 1. Copy everything in `content` to `content-local`
 1. Copy `.env-example` to `.env`
 1. Edit `content-local/profiles.csv` to manage the profiles in your ring.
+(You can also use a Google Sheet for this - see hints & tips, below.)
 1. Explore `content-local` to see what else you can change

 On a remixed Glitch project, you can do all the above in the terminal like so: